Dual-Scale Antenna Deployment for Pinching Antenna Systems: Numerical Results

-It can be observed in the Fig.~\ref{fig_EE_compare_cellfree} that, as $P_{\max}$ increases, all the energy efficiency curves first rise and then approach saturation.
-Specifically at $P_{\max}=5$ dB, the cell-free architecture achieves $17.7\%$ higher energy efficiency than conventional MIMO, by virtue of spatial diversity gain from the cooperation of $M$ BSs.
+It can be observed from Fig.~\ref{fig_EE_compare_cellfree} that, as $P_{\max}$ increases, all the energy-efficiency curves first rise and then approach saturation.
+Specifically, at $P_{\max}=5$ dB, the cell-free architecture achieves $17.7\%$ higher energy efficiency than conventional MIMO by virtue of the spatial-diversity gain from the cooperation of $M$ BSs.
 Because PASS adopts a more distributed architecture, the third curve in Fig.~\ref{fig_EE_compare_cellfree} already exhibits performance gains under the same configuration.
-By further optimizing the PA radiation power allocation and the positions, a larger energy efficiency gain is achieved, yielding an additional improvement of about $70\%$ w.r.t. the cell-free architecture.
+By further optimizing the PA radiation power allocation and positions, a larger energy-efficiency gain is achieved, yielding an additional improvement of about $70\%$ with respect to the cell-free architecture.